jdunkerley/jdunkerley/alteryx-cubic-splines.md

 ![Equation for C](/assets/spline/equation_c.svg) for ![i=1 to n-2](/assets/spline/i_1_n2.svg)

 Using the simple boundary condition that the second derivative is equal to 0 at the end, gives the values for c<sub>0</sub> and a<sub>n-2</sub> both equal to 0.
-This can easily coded up in Python:
+This can easily be coded up in python:

 ```python
 from typing import Tuple, List